isomerpages/moe-jurongsec/_our-experiences/CCA Uniform Groups/Scouts.md

 ![](/images/JS-Scouts.jpg)

-The Jurong Screaming Eagle Scout Group aims to nurture our Scouts to become civic-minded individuals via hands-on learning experiences that are in line with the Scout Method.
-Our Scouts typically engage in core scouting skills like pioneering, campcraft, outdoor cooking and orienteering.
-As part of the four-year Diamond Jubilee Challenge launched by the Singapore Scout Association, there are opportunities for our Scouts to participate in learning journeys and community engagement activities.
-4 of our Scouts attained the Chief Commissioner’s Award in 2022, which is the highest honor for the Scout section.
+The Jurong Screaming Eagle Scout Group strives to develop our Scouts into responsible and community-oriented individuals through experiential learning activities in line with the Scout Method.
+Our Scouts participate in fundamental scouting skills such as pioneering, campcraft, outdoor cooking, and orienteering.
+In line with the Singapore Scout Association's four-year Diamond Jubilee Challenge, our Scouts have the chance to take part in educational journeys and community involvement initiatives.
+In 2022, four of our Scouts achieved the Chief Commissioner’s Award, which is the highest honor for the Scout section, demonstrating their exceptional dedication and commitment.

 ## Jurong Screaming Eagles Scout Group